kivy/kivy-sdk-packager/osx/README.md

 provides an existing dmg containing the virtualenv and Kivy pre-installed that can be used as a base into which your app can be installed and packaged again as a dmg.
 Below are the steps:

+**Note:** A Kivy.app build on one OS X version will typically not work on older OS X versions.
+For older OS X versions, you need to build Kivy.app on the oldest machine you wish to support.

 * Get the Kivy sdk repo with e.g.
   ``git clone https://github.com/kivy/kivy-sdk-packager.git`` and ``cd`` into ``kivy-sdk-packager/osx``.